 ), lymph vessels

-, and ciliary muscles
+, and the smooth ciliary muscles

 originate from the ENDODERM